01786 455 200

 Essential Equipment – The Must Have’s:

-Most hotel and restaurant kitchens will typically need a combination of the following products in order to produce the variety of menus and food items demanded in a school environment:
+Most hotel and restaurant kitchens will typically need a combination of the following products in order to produce the variety of menus and food items demanded in a hotel environment:

 Traditionally, hotel and restaurant kitchen equipment featured mostly gas appliances, but new builds have seen a distinctive turn towards electrical equipment, with energy efficient products such as induction hobs and combi ovens becoming integral parts of many new hotels and restaurants.